Emberley/ML-AI-Research_Portfolio/coursework-projects/reinforcement-learning/README.md

 # Reinforcement Learning for Battery Management System Scheduling
-**ECE 559B: Reinforcement Learning Course Project (January 2025 – April 2025)**
+**ECE 559B: Reinforcement Learning Course Project (September 2023 – December 2023)**

 ## Overview
-This project applies Reinforcement Learning to optimize the scheduling policy of a residential Battery Management System (BMS) within a microgrid environment.
+This project applies reinforcement learning to optimize the scheduling policy of a residential Battery Management System (BMS) within a microgrid environment.
 The goal is to determine when a battery should charge, discharge, or remain idle based on consumer electricity demand, renewable energy availability, and the battery's state of charge (SOC).

 A Q-learning algorithm was implemented to learn an optimal 24-hour scheduling policy.
-The agent interacts with a simulated environment representing consumer demand and renewable energy production.
-By learning through temporal difference updates, the agent discovers strategies that charge the battery during periods of renewable energy availability and discharge during peak consumer demand.
+The agent interacts with a simulated environment representing consumer demand and renewable energy charging.
+The agent discovers strategies that charge the battery during periods of renewable energy availability and discharge during peak consumer demand.

-This work demonstrates how reinforcement learning can support intelligent energy management in smart grid systems. :contentReference[oaicite:0]{index=0}

 ## Methods
-Formulation of the battery scheduling problem as a **Markov Decision Process (MDP)**
+Formulation of the battery scheduling problem as a Markov Decision Process (MDP)
 Definition of state space including:
 - Consumer power demand
 - Renewable power generation